getporter/porter/docs/content/blog/v1-is-here.md

 * Bundles no longer run as root.
 * Porter images are now redistributed on the [PlatformOne IronBank registry](https://p1.dso.mil/products/iron-bank).
   These images are built on an isolated network, regularly scanned for CVEs, and new releases are available on average 1-2 days after the official Porter releases on GitHub.
+* Porter publish checks for an existing bundle at the destination location to avoid accidentally overwriting a published bundle.
+  You can still force push a bundle, but it's opt-in now.

 Read more about Porter's [security features](/security-features/).

 ## What's next?

+Our v1 release is not a stopping point, but instead a way point where we can now say "Porter is stable and safe to use in production".
+We have big plans going forward, adding new features on top of v1 incrementally:

+* **Advanced Dependencies**: Our initial implementation of dependencies was always limited in scope.
+More complete and powerful dependency support is already underway.
+Learn more in [PEP003 Advanced Dependencies](https://github.com/getporter/proposals/blob/main/pep/003-dependency-namespaces-and-labels.md).
+* **Distribute Mixins as Bundles**: After we have advanced dependency support, we are improving how mixins are distributed and executed so that they are BUNDLES!
+This will significantly improve performance, layer caching, mixin distribution, and bundle execution security.
+Learn more in [PEEP005 Mixins are Bundles](https://github.com/getporter/proposals/blob/main/pep/005-mixins-are-bundles.md).
+* **Porter Operator v1**: The [Porter Operator] is far enough along for you to try, and we aim to quickly get it ready for a v1 release.
+* **Support for signing bundles**: Porter will support integration with Notary for signing and verifying bundles.

+[Porter Operator]: /operator/